dkzlv/micro-transform/README.md

 3. function — we will execute it and pass both the model and the [context](#context) into this function.
 If it'll return `Promise`, we'll await for it (those are executed in parallel).
+1. nested transformers!
+Read more about it in the [Nested Transformers](#nested-transformers) section.

 ```ts
 import { createTransformer } from "micro-transform";